RedRoseMoney/Rose/readme.md

 A nihilistic economic paradigm emerged to challenge the established power structure.

-We’ve witnessed the resurgence of memecoins, tokens with no pretense of intrinsic value derived from being loosely tied to a product, and custom lauch bonding curves designed for fairer coin creation.
+We've witnessed the resurgence of memecoins, tokens with no pretense of intrinsic value derived from being loosely tied to a product, and custom lauch bonding curves designed for fairer coin creation.

 This is a reality check for everyone.
 You cannot stitch a token to a product.